 Setting the stage for the lesson and exploring quality adjectives that describe tone in writing: Because of my Classroom of Logophiles lesson from September and our Presenting Me lesson from the first week of school, my students continue to build and develop skills in discovering what we are calling "25 cent" vocabulary words.
 My Fetching the Binoculars lesson from October pushed them towards exploring "25 cent" verbs, and I began this lesson by taking them back to the "25 cent" adjectives we used for the "Presenting Me" activity.

-This is the second year our school district has actually allowed us access to You-Tube in our classrooms, and it is such a blessing.
+This is the fifth year our school district has actually allowed us access to You-Tube in our classrooms, and it is such a blessing.
 If your district still doesn't allow it, fight for it.
 That's what we did in our district, and now we have it.
 On You-Tube, I found this video of the song Titanium by David Guetta (featuring Sia), and the video simply shows the words of the song as it is being sung.
 I put the students in groups of four, and I told them I wanted a variety of 25-cent adjectives that could be used to describe the tone (attitude) of the singer based on what she is saying through song.
 I allowed each group one thesaurus, and I demanded that each group try to find a describing word that they didn't believe any other group would find.
 To ensure this, I actually required each group to find three adjectives, just in case another group found the same one.
 All of these tone-describing adjectives were recorded on a class chart for future use.

 Next, I split the student groups in half so everyone had one partner to work with.
 I gave them an alpha-list worksheet and challenged them to come up with 26 words that could be used to describe a writer's tone in an essay, poem, song, or story.
 I further challenged them to come up with an even split: 13 of the words must have positive connotations (like assured for letter a, benevolent for letter b, etc.) and 13 must have negative connotations (like aggressive for a, brutal for b, etc.).
 Each student filled out his/her own alpha-list based on the partnership's brainstorm, they consulted the dictionary and thesaurus to double-check spelling, and then we all mingled, playing "Give one/get one."
 In this word exchange game, students find one word on someone else's alpha-list they really like, and they carefully add that word to their own alpha-list (underneath their own word in the same box); they also must give away a really good word.
 At the end of the mingling, students had more than one word in almost all of their alpha-boxes; most of the kids had a word-bank of close to fifty words.